 Next post: Nevada's state capital, Carson City, here we come!

 Posted on August 20, 2020, from Columbus, Ohio, just before we leave for almost a week exploring West Virginia en route to our favorite state park in Florida's panhandle.
-Steven and I hope that each of you stay safe during these exceptionally trying times.
+Steven and I hope that each of you stays safe during these exceptionally trying times.

 Labels: